pckg-io/scxml-ts/README.md

 - Parser to convert SCXML XML to TypeScript objects
 - Serializer to convert TypeScript objects back to valid SCXML XML
 - Comprehensive test suite with sample SCXML documents
+- **Cross-platform compatibility**: Works in both Node.js and browser environments

+## Browser Compatibility

+SCXML-TS is fully compatible with browser environments, including React applications.
+The library:

+- Uses ES modules for browser compatibility
+- Automatically detects the environment and uses the appropriate XML parser
+- Uses native browser DOM APIs when running in a browser
+- Falls back to `@xmldom/xmldom` when running in Node.js

 ## Installation